 How To Avoid Gambling

-Matched Betting is a risk free way of making money from the many online bookmakers we have here in the UK.
+Matched Betting is a great way of making money from the many online bookmakers we have here in the UK.
 Using them however does mean that there will be times where you may have plenty of money in your accounts, and so for some people there will be a temptation to gamble.
 This guide will hopefully help curb those temptations, and offer advice on how you can potentially avoid getting into a bad situation.

 Every Free Bet Is Cash

 Whenever you get a free bet, do you always lay it?
 Do you always put the numbers into the matched betting calculator and guarantee profit from the free bet?
 Now and then you see someone posting punts with their free bets, such as £5 on a random accumulator or £10 on who's going to score the first goal.
 They claim that because it's risk-free, there's nothing wrong with it.
 The thing is, this is gambling.
 Yes, you have taken £0 qualifying loss to acquire a £10 free bet but you are still gambling.
 How?

 At 80% retention a £10 free bet can be converted into around £8 profit.
 So if you punt a £10 free bet that you got for nothing on say England to win the World Cup, then you are essentially betting £8 of your own money on England.
 That £8 is yours right now, you can take it.
 You have a £10 free bet, so you basically have £8 cash.
 It's already banked.
 But if you then go and gamble that £10 free bet, you're throwing away £8 in hope that England win.
 It's gambling and you should not do it.
 You should lock in every free bet, no matter what the value.
 If it's under £2 don't forget you can lay it on Smarkets as their minimum bet is 5p.